Data Protection Policy

 2.4.2 understanding, and fulfilling as necessary, the rights given to data subjects under data protection law: to be informed; access; rectification; erasure; restriction; data portability; and objection (including in relation to automated decision-making).;

-2.4.3 understanding, and implementing as necessary, CE’s accountability obligations under data protection law, including implementing appropriate data protection policies such as this data protection policy;
+2.4.3 understanding, and implementing as necessary, Cambridge Enterprise’s accountability obligations under data protection law, including implementing appropriate data protection policies such as this data protection policy;

 2.4.4 implementing data protection by design and default in projects, procurement and systems;